About Experience Speaking Insights Contact

 CIO, Group Data Technology

-• USD $500m+ annual portfolio; owned the Group's Data and AI/ML technology roadmap.
+• USD $500m+ annual portfolio; owned the Group Data and AI/ML technology roadmap.

 • Transformed the Enterprise Data Architecture end-to-end.